StabbyCutyou/moldovan_slammer/README.md

 # Roadmap

-Eventually I will likely break this apart into 2 packages, or at the very least 2 sub-packages: Moldova, the light weight template interpreter, and Slammer, the SQL data-loader.

-I'll also continue to add support for more random value categories, such as a general {time} field, as well as add support for generating data using the full unicode table, and not just the ASCII characters a - z.
+I'll continue to add support for more random value categories, such as a general {time} field, as well as add support for generating data using the full unicode table, and not just the ASCII characters a - z.

 I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a richer feature set before I tackly an overall re-design of the current implementation.
 This likely won't happen until I split the libraries into Moldova and Slammer.

+I also plan on making it possible to swap the current driver (mysql compatible databases only) for another one, longer term.

 # License